scottibe/watson_api_for_ruby/README.md

 ```
 This will return an instance of the PersonalityAnalysis class with a score for each of the 22 personality characteristics plus the word count.

-The scores are percentiles based on the scores of the
+The scores are percentiles based on the average scores of the general population.
+If a score is 90% for a particular characteristic, the author of that text exhibits that characteristic more than 90% of the population.

 Where input_text is a string of text.
 To analyize from a file with plain text